Yamabushitake – A look into Lion’s Mane

 Supplementing with Lion’s Mane

-- Host Defence Organic Mushrooms – Lion’s Mane.
-This freeze dried organic lion’s mane supplement is each to take and carry with you as it comes in a capsule.
+This freeze-dried organic lion’s mane supplement is each to take and carry with you as it comes in a capsule.
 It contains a high amount of polysaccharides as well as a host of beneficial plant secondary compounds.
-It also contains a large amount of mycelium (the fungus root), thus it has a high amount of erinacines making it an over all incredibly beneficial supplement for nerve regeneration, antioxidant aid and many other wonderful health benefits.
+It also contains a large amount of mycelium (the fungus root), thus it has a high amount of erinacines making it an overall incredibly beneficial supplement for nerve regeneration, antioxidant aid and many other wonderful health benefits.

-- New Chapter – Lifeshield Lion’s Mane Complex.
 This is another fantastic product.
 Not only does it contain the beneficial mycelium of lion’s mane it also contains the mycelium of reishi, chaga and poria.
-One received the amazing nerve, immuno, digestive etc benefits of lion’s mane along with the calming effects of reishi, the immune boosting power of chaga as well as the anxiety reducing benefits of poria.
+One received the amazing nerve, immuno, digestive etc benefits of lion’s mane along with the calming effects of reishi, the immune boosting power of chaga as well as the anxiety-reducing benefits of poria.

 See which product you like best and begin including lion’s mane into your daily routine.
 You may not feel the change right away but note how you feel after taking it continuously for one week.